Charleston Orphan House: History

 The Charleston Orphan House was established on October 18, 1790, by the City Council as the first municipal orphanage in the United States.
 Before the Orphan House was established, St. Phillip's and St. Michael's parishes provided for destitute children.
 They ordered men who abandoned their families to pay child support and paid women to care for young children who did not have families.
 When Charleston was incorporated in 1783, the city had to take on the burden of caring for these children.
 The city wanted to establish an orphanage as a centralized site of care to save on expenses.

-While its daily operations were decidedly Protestant, the orphanage's early years was notable for being widely supported by an interfaith effort among Catholics, Protestants, and Jews in the area.
-Primary beneficiaries were poor white children.
+The orphanage's early years was notable for its religious inclusivity.
+In 1791, local religious leaders from the St. Mary’s Catholic Church, Beth Elohim Synagogue, and other leading Protestant churches mobilized their congregations to help raise money for a permanent building.
+Notwithstanding its interfaith origins, the orphanage's daily operations was primarily Protestant, with children receiving religious instruction from a rotation of Protestant clergy.
 Over the years, the Charleston Orphan House grew to form one of South Carolina's earliest educational systems.

+As the number of children in the orphanage grew, the decidedly Protestant manner of religious instruction prompted Catholics and Jews to found their similar institutions catering to orphans of their own faith.
+Jews in Charleston later formed the Hebrew Orphan Society in 1801.
+Four decades later, Catholics, led by Bishop John England, successfully opened Charleston’s first Catholic orphanage after a public confrontation with the Orphan House's religious policies.

 The Orphan House also occupied Revolutionary War–era barracks.
 The council rented a house on Market Street from 1790 until construction on the orphan house building was complete in 1794.
 The orphanage was within Calhoun (Boundary), King, Vanderhorst, and St. Phillips Streets.
 On November 12, 1792, President George Washington laid the cornerstone of the first permanent Orphan House, located on the north side of Boundary Street, which is now present-day Calhoun Street.
 It formally opened on October 18, 1794.
 The campus occupied most of the block bounded by Calhoun, King, Vanderhorst, and St. Philip Streets.
 The Ophan House remained at this site for nearly 150 years.

 By 1861, the Orphan House was staffed by 39 employees who cared for 360 children.
 Residents of the Orphan House were often poor white children with living parents who could not afford to care for them.
 Orphan House children typically received a few years of school before being hired out as apprentices, farmers, or domestic servants.